 In 2016, he served as a member of the External Institutional Evaluation Committee that evaluated the Piraeus University of Applied Sciences, whereas in 2013 he served as chair and member of External Evaluation Committees that evaluated 1st cycle (Bachelor) and 2nd Cycle (Master) Computer Science programmes in Lithuania (Vilnius University, Kaunas University of Technology, Lithuanian University of Educational Sciences, Mykolas Romeris University, Vytautas Magnus University).
 He has also served as a member of international ranking/promotion committees for Universities/institutions in Greece.

 During his academic career, he has served as a chair, editor of proceedings and member of scientific committees of International Conferences and International Journals, and served/serves as supervisor of PhD students in the areas of Database Systems and Quality Assurance in e-learning.
-His research interests include Relational and Object-Oriented Databases, Graphical and Visual Interfaces, Intranets and Information Technology, Quality Assurance in Higher Education and E-Learning.
+His research interests include 5G Networks, Relational and Object-Oriented Databases, Graphical and Visual Interfaces, Intranets and Information Technology, Quality Assurance in Higher Education and E-Learning.
 His research work has been supported by various research grants and has been published in International Conference Proceedings, Journals and Books (more than 100 publications).
-His current applied research work focuses on developing ICT tools to support the European Higher Education Area reforms and Quality Assurance and has resulted in more than 25 relevant publications.

 Professor Pouyioutas is an experienced project coordinator.
 He undertook and successfully co-ordinated various major administrative/academic projects within the University, as well as major scientific and applied funded research projects.